GTBitsOfGood/irc/README.md

 2. Open a new terminal instance and navigate to \frontend-material
 3. Run `npm start` in \frontend-material
 4. After 20-30 seconds, the frontend should popup in your browser.
 Otherwise try to navigate to localhost:3000
 5. If you encounter any errors, verify if you completed the setup correctly.
-Otherwise, message me :)
+Otherwise, message Sukhmai :)

 ## Structure